Confidential Inference via Ternary Model Partitioning: Evaluation

 To demonstrate that the model assessment result is consistent with human perception, we select the IR images that have the minimum KL divergence scores at the first five layers and display them in Figure~\ref{fig:tesla_darknet}.
 For example, for layer $1$, the IR image with the minimum KL divergence to the original input is generated by its 7th filter.
-We can find that, the IR images for this specific model retain less and less photographic information of the original inputs when progressing towards deeper layers.
-From the adversary's perspective, it becomes more difficult to reconstruct the original inputs if he can only obtain IRs generated by deeper layers running out of enclave.
+We can find that, the \ac{IR} images for this specific model retain less and less photographic information of the original inputs when progressing towards deeper layers.
+From the adversary's perspective, it becomes more difficult to reconstruct the original inputs if he can only obtain \acp{IR} generated by deeper layers running out of enclave.

-In addition, we also calculate the workloads of FLOPs for each layer and display the normalized cumulative FLOPs in Figure~\ref{fig:flop_darknet}.
+In addition, we also calculate the workloads of \acp{FLOP} for each layer and display the normalized cumulative \acp{FLOP} in Figure~\ref{fig:flop_darknet}.
 Based on the partitioning decision above, we can enclose the first four layers into an enclave (shown as the blue box), which comprises only $20.88\%$ of the whole workload.
-The remaining $79.12\%$ workload can still benefit from out-of-enclave hardware DL acceleration.
+The remaining $79.12\%$ workload can still benefit from out-of-enclave hardware acceleration.

-\nip{Extraction Model.} Compared to the \textsf{Darknet Reference Model}, the \textsf{Extraction Model} is deeper and can achieve higher prediction accuracy (top-1: $72.5\%$ and top-5: $90.0\%$).
+\nip{Extraction Model.} Compared to the \emph{Darknet Reference Model}, the \emph{Extraction Model} is deeper and can achieve higher prediction accuracy (top-1: $72.5\%$ and top-5: $90.0\%$).

-We present the KL ranges for all layers in Figure~\ref{fig:kl_extraction}.
-We can observe a similar phenomenon that after Layer $3$, the KL divergence score ranges exceed the KL divergence of uniform distribution.
-Thus the safe partitioning point for this neural network can be at Layer $3$.
-We also display the IR images with the minimum KL divergence scores for the first five layers in Figure~\ref{fig:tesla_extraction}.
-We can find that adversaries may still observe residual private information of the original input from the IR images at Layer $1$ and $2$.
-This is consistent with the quantitative analysis, which shows a subset of IR images before layer $3$ have lower KL divergence scores than the uniform distribution.
+We present the \ac{KL} ranges for all layers in Figure~\ref{fig:kl_extraction}.
+We can observe a similar phenomenon that after layer $3$, the \ac{KL} divergence score ranges exceed the KL divergence of uniform distribution.
+Thus the safe partitioning point for this neural network can be at layer $3$.
+We also display the \ac{IR} images with the minimum KL divergence scores for the first five layers in Figure~\ref{fig:tesla_extraction}.
+We can find that adversaries may still observe residual private information of the original input from the IR images at layer $1$ and $2$.
+This is consistent with the quantitative analysis, which shows a subset of IR images before layer $3$ have lower KL divergence scores than the uniform distribution

 As demonstrated in Figure~\ref{fig:flop_extraction}, these three-layer enclaved execution only comprises $10.9\%$ of the whole workload.
 The remaining $89.1\%$ workload can be out-sourced to run out of enclaves.